Having laid down the algebraic foundations of geometric vectors, we now turn our attention

 Dividing both sides by , we find

 As approaches , the left side approaches while the right side approaches .
-Therefore, in the limit, we have
+Therefore,

 as we set out to prove.